Alicedicey/Space-Tourism-website/README.md

 ### What I Learned💡

-During the development of the Space Tourism Website, I encountered several challenges and gained valuable insights into various aspects of web development.
-Here are some of the key learnings:
+While working on the Space Tourism Website, I faced several challenges that helped me grow as a developer.
+The process allowed me to deepen my understanding of different web development concepts and improve my problem-solving skills.
+Some of my key takeaways include:

-#### Dynamic Backgrounds with React Router and Styled Components
+#### Handling Dynamic Backgrounds with React Router and Styled Components

-One of the challenges I faced was dynamically changing the background image based on the page the user navigates to.
-I wanted to provide a visually appealing experience by adjusting the background according to each page.
-Here's how I tackled this challenge:
+One of the tricky parts was ensuring each page had the right background image depending on where the user was.
+I solved this by combining React Router’s useLocation hook with styled-components.
+By passing the current route as a prop, I was able to switch between mobile, tablet, and desktop background images dynamically.
+This taught me how to make designs more adaptive and maintainable.
+Improving Navigation with Conditional Redirects

+###  Improving Navigation with Conditional Redirects
+I also learned how to handle navigation issues with React Router.
+For example, when a user landed on the /crew route without choosing a specific crew member, I set up a redirect so that it would automatically show the first available crew member.
+I also added a fallback for invalid names to display a custom 404 page.
+This experience showed me the importance of guiding users smoothly and preventing navigation dead-ends.

 ```css
 const StyledAppLayout = styled.div.withConfig({